Skip to content

 Query

-In order to retrieve data from the database the query! macro is used:
+To retrieve data from the database the rorm::query builder is used:

 async fn query_example(db: &Database) -> Result<(), rorm::Error> {